joannac-/playbook/MemoryUseOverview.md

 ## Background

-This section summarizes the organization of overall mongod process memory usage, both outside and inside the tcmalloc allocator.
+This document summarizes the organization of overall mongod process memory usage, both outside and inside the tcmalloc allocator.
+The phrases in **bold** correspond to statistics that are output by the db.serverStatus() command.
 Indentation below indicates containment.

 * **mem: virtual**: overall process virtual address space.
    * code and initialized data.